JPMorgan in pole position to lead WeWork IPO after debt offering - sources | MarketScreener

 In both the scale of its valuation and losses, The We Company has echoes of both Uber and Lyft, whose shares have struggled since going public this year amid questions about their paths to profitability.

-Representatives for The We Company and JPMorgan did not respond to emails sent by Reuters.
-A spokesman for Goldman Sachs declined to comment.
+The We Company, JPMorgan and Goldman Sachs, declined to comment.

-(Reporting by Joshua Franklin in New York, with additional reporting by Subrat Patnaik in Bengaluru; Editing by Tom Hogue)
+(Reporting by Joshua Franklin in New York, with additional reporting by Subrat Patnaik in Bengaluru; Editing by Tom Hogue, Cynthia Osterman and Alistair Bell)

 By Joshua Franklin